 It was fun trying to catch big flakes of snow on our tongues and also look at the different patterns landing on our dark colored clothing where the contrast of their lacy white designs really became most noticeable.

 Christmas snowflakes whether they come in the form of snowflake lights, crystal snowflake ornaments or some other medium can create some wonderful winter wonderland decorations inside and outside of one's home.

+How many of you have played with snow globes?
 On a solid base these clear looking globes are filled with everything from little villages and scenes to other cute objects.